doctor-g/gamestudio_23_24/course_plan.md

     - A set of action items to prevent the event from happening again
     - Lessons learned

-    These action items must be expressed in a manner that is specific, measurable, attainable, relevant, and timely.
-Each must have a deadline by which you propose to have them complete.
+    These action items must be expressed in a manner that is [specific, measurable, achievable, relevant, and
+    time-bound](https://en.wikipedia.org/wiki/SMART_criteria).
+Each must have a
-    Most action items should be attainable within a few working days at most;
-    if you require more time, talk to the instructor about an individualized schedule.
+    deadline by which you propose to have them complete.
+Most action items should be attainable within a few working days at most; if you require more time, talk to the instructor about an individualized schedule.
 Otherwise, the expected window of time between the initial self-evaluation and its final submission and conclusion is one week.

 Self-evaluations will be assessed by the instructor as one of the following: